assyrianic/Tagha/documentation/ISA.md

 same as IGE but for floating point values.
 Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, GEF will perform on doubles, regardless whether floats are defined or not).

-## CMPF

-### Description
-same as CMP but for floating point values.
-Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, CMPF will perform on doubles, regardless whether floats are defined or not).

-## NEQF

-### Description
-same as NEQ but for floating point values.
-Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, NEQF will perform on doubles, regardless whether floats are defined or not).

 # VM Instruction Encoding

 All opcodes take up a single byte and additional bytes depending on whether they operate on registers, immediate values, or doing memory operations.